Understanding TCP Listen Sockets: Netstat vs. ss

 Consider a web application serving on port 8080.
 Upon receiving a request, it will spawn a subprocess, execute something and returns the appropriate response.

-: Both network utility tools report the network statistics such as connections, receive/send queue, listen ports etc., ss
+netstat and ss: Both network utility tools report the network statistics such as connections, receive/send queue, listen ports etc., ss has preceded netstat in terms of perf/usage and netstat remains the classic one.

-To list down the TCP listen sockets along with process name, use netstat -ltnp
+To list down the TCP listen sockets along with process name, use netstat -ltnp and ss -lntp command.

 root@me:/# netstat -lntp